Lausanne Committee for World Evangelization: Leadership

-Ongoing Impact
+Ongoing impact

 Issue Networks

 Issue Networks are focused target groups, each with a single identifiable missional challenge or opportunity.
 These are led by Lausanne Catalysts, who each have a special interest and experience in that field.
 These smaller groups of influencers focus on a critical mission topic including the Gospel and Culture, Children at Risk, and Business as Mission.
 In 2022 there were a total of 27 Issue Networks.
 Lausanne Issue Networks exist to catalyze and connect Christians on the ground with evangelical influencers, for the goal of global mission in every sphere of society, through gatherings focused on biblical prayer, reflection, training, and ministry action.

 Regions

 The Lausanne Movement spans the globe and has regional directors representing twelve continental or sub-continental regions.
-These are Latin America; Francophone Africa; the Middle East and North Africa (MENA); South East Asia; Europe; English, Portuguese, and Spanish-speaking Africa (EPSA); Eurasia; the Caribbean; South Asia; East Asia; Oceania; and North America.
+These are Latin America; Francophone Africa; the Middle East and North Africa (MENA); South East Asia; Europe; English, Portuguese, and Spanish-speaking Africa (EPSA); Eurasia; the Caribbean; South Asia; East Asia; Oceania; and North America (operating as the Billy Graham Center of Wheaton College).
 Each of the twelve regional directors work closely with a support group to connect influencers and ideas in each region of the world through networking, regional consultations, and contextualized communications to and from their region.